-If you don't have any experience with the outdoors, see if you can beg or borrow a sleeping bag and try spending a few nights in your backyard.
-You can Rube Goldberg a tarp to use as a tent if you don't have one.
+If you don't have any experience with the outdoors, see if you can beg or borrow a sleeping bag and/or tent and try spending a few nights in your backyard.
+You can always rig a tarp as a tent if you can't borrow one.
 Spending the weekend at a local campsite is another option.
 You'll be able to test yourself in a (sort of) real environment without being too far from home.
 You'll meet other campers and you can pepper them with questions about camping and the best camping gear to buy.
 YouTube has hundreds(+) of videos about camping, so it's a good idea to spend some time viewing the many hours of information.
-Everyone will be at a different stage of camping experience, so start with "beginning camping" as a search term and go from there.
-Assuming you enjoyed your first experience outdoors, the next step in your dual sport adventure plan is deciding on a destination.
+Everyone will be at a different stage of camping experience, so start with 'beginning camping' as a search term and go from there.
+Assuming you've enjoyed your first experience outdoors, the next step in your dual sport adventure plan is deciding on a destination.

 When deciding on a destination, consider the weather, safety factor, local amenities, and wildlife.
 Learn as much as possible about the environments you'll be travelling through.
 Almost every State has a Department of Environmental Conservation, State Tourism, or Department of Natural Resources site, so visit the various websites to get an idea of the environs you'll be living in, even if only for one night.
 Some States offer only basic campsites, but some have cabins, shower facilities, etc.

-Books are your friend: The Internet is a great resource for planning an adventure trip, but once you've decided on a definite destination, get a paperback guide book.
+The Internet is a great resource for planning an adventure trip, but once you've decided on a definite destination, get a paperback dual-sport guide book.
 Bring your iphone, ipad, laptop, and helmet cam to record your adventure, but the guidebook should be paperback.
 Electronic devices are still somewhat fragile and the constant bouncing, and dust, coupled with fickle batteries, can render electronic devices useless.
-The paperback will survive almost everything and if you should find yourself lost and need to start a fire, you can use the pages as kindling to start a much-needed fire.
-Amazon has a good selection of adventure guidebooks along with the added plus of the "Look Inside" feature and user reviews.
-Use dual-sport, off-road riding, and adventure motorcycling as search words for the books.
+The paperback will survive almost everything and if you should find yourself lost and need to start a fire, you can use the pages as kindling to start the fire.
+Amazon has a good selection of adventure guidebooks along with the added plus of the 'Look Inside' feature and user reviews.
+Use dual sport, off-road riding, and adventure motorcycling as search words for the books.
 We offer a few off-road book suggestions in our Dual Sport Books article.

 Now that you have a destination and basic itinerary, you can start to price out gear.
 Good quality gear isn't cheap but you'll have it for a long time, and if you decide not to take another dual sport trip, quality gear is easier to sell and brings a better price than cheap gear.
 The time of year you travel also comes in to play when purchasing gear.
 You may want to travel in the spring to avoid the summer crowds, but the nights can still be very cold so you'll need to fork over some additional cash for a better quality tent and sleeping bag.
-Camping gear is discussed in a bit more detail in the Motorcycle Camping post.
-Choosing the best dual sport bike is the most difficult (and expensive) part of the equation and the basics of choosing an off-road bike are covered in the Dual-Sport Bikes post.
+Camping gear is discussed in a bit more detail in our Motorcycle Camping article.
+Choosing the best dual sport bike is the most difficult (and expensive) part of the equation and the basics of choosing an off-road bike are covered in our Dual Sport Bikes article.